awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 + **Instance security groups** – Choose security groups to assign to your instances, in addition to standard security groups that Elastic Beanstalk creates\.

-For more information about Amazon VPC, see [Amazon Virtual Private Cloud \(Amazon VPC\)](http://aws.amazon.com/vpc/)\.
+For more information about Amazon VPC, see [Amazon Virtual Private Cloud \(Amazon VPC\)](https://aws.amazon.com/vpc/)\.

-## Database<a name="environments-create-wizard-database"></a>
+### Database<a name="environments-create-wizard-database"></a>

 Add an Amazon RDS SQL database to your environment for development and testing\.
 Elastic Beanstalk provides connection information to your instances by setting environment properties for the database hostname, username, password, table name, and port\.

+You can restore a database snapshot you've taken before on a running environment, or you can create a new Amazon RDS database\.
-When you add a database to your environment, its lifecycle is tied to your environment lifecycle\.

-For production environments, you can configure your instances to connect to an external database\.
+When you add a database to your environment using this configuration page, its lifecycle is tied to your environment's lifecycle\.
+If you terminate your environment, the database is deleted and you lose your data\.
+For production environments, consider configuring your instances to connect to a database created outside of Elastic Beanstalk\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-database.png)

++ **Snapshot** – Choose an existing database snapshot\.
+Elastic Beanstalk restores the snapshot and adds it to your environment\.
+The default value is **None**, which lets you configure a new database using the other settings on this page\.

 + **Engine** – Choose the database engine used by your application\.

 + **Engine version** – Choose the version of the database engine\.

 + **Instance class** – Choose a database instance class\.
-For information about the DB instance classes, see [http://aws\.amazon\.com/rds/](http://aws.amazon.com/rds/)\.
+For information about the DB instance classes, see [https://aws.amazon.com/rds/](https://aws.amazon.com/rds/)\.

 + **Storage** – Specifiy the amount of storage space, in gigabytes, to allocate for your database\.
 For information about storage allocation, see [Features](https://aws.amazon.com/rds/#features)\.